6 Best Things to Do in Granada in Autumn

 They come from the heart of the Albaicín to the small chapel (Ermita de San Miguel Alto) located on top of Aceituno hill the last Sunday of September.

-If you take the opportunity to visit the small chapel on top of the hill, you will discover one of the most beautiful and unknown viewpoint of Granada.
+Insider tip: take the opportunity to visit the small chapel on top of the hill, you will discover one of the most beautiful and unknown viewpoint of Granada.
 Don’t miss it!

 Sierra Nevada ski resort is often the first one in Spain to open for the winter season.
 This usually takes place in November.